ataylorme/Advanced-WordPress-on-Pantheon/README.md

 ## Purpose
-This repository is an example of an advanced WordPress deployment workflow on Pantheon integrating tool such as:
+This repository is an example of an advanced WordPress deployment workflow on Pantheon integrating tools such as:
 * Asset compilation with gulp
 * Dependency management with Composer
 * Build process on Circle CI